alltheseas/nostrFAQs/FAQs-misconceptions.md

 `You can paste your nsec into various applications, but if you're concerned about security, you probably shouldn't.
 Alternatively, you can use a bunker, which is an application that holds your nsec and signs events with it (e.g. Amber).` -[pip](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup)

+`Use a browser extension.
+Some remote signer apps like Amber also work but some others are hard to use, do not give you full control over access policies and have subpar code quality` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

 </details>

 <details>